Tsipras gets Greek kiss but no deal yet in Brussels

 After a brief pose beside Juncker and European Council President Donald Tusk for the photographers, Tsipras departed the podium and headed off for a long day.
 Eventually he secured a meeting with German Chancellor Angela Merkel and French President Francois Hollande, but no deal.

-Juncker has a record of more demonstrative public behaviour than his European colleagues, as chronicled on websites such as one titled "From Luxembourg with Love".
+Juncker has a record of more demonstrative public behavior than his European colleagues, as chronicled on websites such as one titled "From Luxembourg with Love".

 Why Tsipras, now a member of the radical left, appeared ill at ease is less clear.
 For the communist movement he once belonged to, past fraternal embraces have bode ill.
 A portrait of Soviet President Leonid Brezhnev kissing East German leader Erich Honecker full on the lips in 1979 now adorns what remains of the Berlin Wall, which fell a decade later.